 - a) Members shall in lieu of the holidays noted below, have 6 shifts incorporated into the work schedule outlined in Article 24, as determined by the Chief.
 Holidays are: - 1.
 New Year's Day - 2.
 Martin Luther King Jr. Day - 3.
 Presidents' Day - 4.
 Memorial Day - 5.
-Independence Day - 6.
-Labor Day - 7.
-Veterans Day - 8.
-Thanksgiving Day - 9.
-The Day after Thanksgiving Day - 10.
-Christmas Day - 11.
-The day before or after Christmas Day, as determined by the Mayor - 12.
-One floating holiday, in accordance with City Resolution 28-1976 - 13.
-Any day proclaimed by the City of Bellingham as a holiday - b) Members shall not have holiday time off rescheduled for sickness or injury. - c) Members will be credited with 12 hours of compensatory time for each additional special holiday declared by the City of Bellingham. - d) Members of the bargaining unit, working a 40-hour week shall observe holidays as listed earlier in this section, except as follows: - When a holiday occurs on a Saturday, the preceding regular work day shall be observed. - When a holiday occurs on a Sunday, the following regular work day shall be observed. - e) Holidays that occur during an employee's vacation period will be taken as holiday time, not vacation time.
+Juneteenth - 6.
+Independence Day - 7.
+Labor Day - 8.
+Veterans Day - 9.
+Thanksgiving Day - 10.
+The Day after Thanksgiving Day - 11.
+Christmas Day - 12.
+The day before or after Christmas Day, as determined by the Mayor - 13.
+One floating holiday, in accordance with City Resolution 28-1976 - 14.
+Any day proclaimed by the City of Bellingham as a holiday - b) Members shall not have holiday time off rescheduled for sickness or injury. - c) Members will be credited with 12 hours of compensatory time for each additional special holiday declared by the City of Bellingham. - d) Members of the bargaining unit, working a 40-hour week shall observe holidays as listed earlier in this section, except as follows: - When a holiday occurs on a Saturday, the preceding regular work day shall be observed. - When a holiday occurs on a Sunday, the following regular work day shall be observed. - e) Holidays that occur during an employee's vacation period will be taken as holiday time, not vacation time. - f) In recognition of and accommodation for the new Juneteenth holiday in 2022, starting in the first year after ratification, employees in operations will be credited with an additional 24-hour holiday every two years.
+Employees will choose their holiday off by bidding a day off during the normal vacation bidding process.
+Employees with even personnel numbers will bid their days in even years, employees with odd personnel numbers will bid their days in odd years.